top of page

 rev-06.png

 Keziah Ridgeway is a Philadelphia area educator, activist, wife, and mother.
 She’s also a published writer with articles appearing in Sister's Magazine, Common Ground News, and Edweek.
-She has also made media appearances on CNN, CBS, and local Philadelphia news outlets and has appeared in USA Today.
+She has also made media appearances on CNN, CBS, and local Philadelphia news outlets and has appeared in USA Today and the New York Times.

-Keziah particularly enjoys facilitating discussion groups and panels around Islamophobia, Black Muslim History, African American History, Educators of Color, and Racism that are aimed at creating a safe and equitable environment within education and society.
+Keziah also curates discussion groups, presentations and panels around Islamophobia, Black Muslim History, African American History, Educators of Color, and Racism that are aimed at creating a safe and equitable environment within education and society.

 IMG_5281_edited.jpg